What is Capacity?

 Resource Based Capacity

 In this example, imagine you offer stand up paddle board rentals by the hour, and also run classes at 10 am daily.
 The same boards are used for rentals and classes so we need a way to ensure there are enough boards available for the class students while still allowing customers to book any boards not being used.

 To start you need to create the Paddle Board resource in BookThatApp using the 'Equipment' type.
 For equipment resources you enter how many physical units (inventory) you have available.
 For the purposes of this example assume there are 10 boards.

 Now set up the 2 products to represent the classes and hourly rentals.
 Each product should be configured to use resource based capacity and in the resources section assign the Paddle Board resource.

 The set up is now complete.
 If you go to the hourly board rental product page and choose 10:00 AM, the maximum quantity that can be entered will take into account how many people have signed up for the class that day.
 So if the class has 5 students signed up it will only allow you to rent 5 boards.
 However, if the customer changes the time to 11 AM it would allow you to enter a quantity of 10.

 Using Resources with Product or Variant Capacity Type Selected

-If you assign resources to a product and use either Product or Variant capacity type:
+If you have assigned resources to a product but are using either Product or Variant capacity type:

-- Bookings for other products that share the resource will count towards the availability count.
+- Bookings for other products that share the resource do not count towards the availability count.

-- When a new booking is created it will assign the resource to it automatically.
+- When a new booking is created it will randomly assign a resource to it automatically.
 If there are more than 1 resource then it chooses one randomly.